 The GOW School is a coed college-prep boarding and day school in New York serving students in grades 6-12 who struggle with dyslexia and similar language-based learning disabilities.
 To best serve their students, the GOW School has developed a unique curriculum that draws from an experienced teaching staff while focusing on a small class size of four to six students.
 The program relies on a group setting combined with one-on-one support to provide a tailored learning experience for each student.

 A visual tool such as whiteboarding is an important teaching tool that the GOW School utilizes on a regular basis.
 To improve the teaching and learning experience, the school’s IT department begun to search for new digital tools.
 The IT department concluded that for teachers to accept a new tool, it must be as intuitive as their existing analog tools while providing clear benefits over the existing way of teaching.
-Their research suggested an InGlass™ based display, and they subsequently ordered a 75-inchDell display.
+Their research suggested an InGlass™ based display with an online whiteboard, and they subsequently ordered a 75-inchDell display.

 Learn more about the Dell 75-inch InGlass™ display below.